rails/rails/guides/source/routing.md

 would match `zoo/woo/foo/bar/baz` with `params[:a]` equals `'zoo/woo'`, and `params[:b]` equals `'bar/baz'`.

-NOTE: Starting from Rails 3.1, wildcard routes will always match the optional format segment by default.
+NOTE: Starting from Rails 3.1, wildcard segments will always match the optional format segment by default.
 For example if you have this route:

 ```ruby
 get '*pages', to: 'pages#show'